FIDE World Chess Championship 2005: Background

 Kramnik refused to play (see Aftermath section below), as did the recently retired Kasparov.
 Their places were taken by the next two players on the FIDE rating list: Peter Svidler and Judit Polgár.
-Polgár's participation made the FIDE World Chess Championship 2005 the first and so far only (as of 2025) small-scale World Chess Championship to have involved a female player.
+Polgár's participation made the FIDE World Chess Championship 2005 the first and so far only (as of 2026) small-scale World Chess Championship (Note: not only the final duel between Champion and challenger but also including the final contest to determine the challenger - the Candidates Tournament) to have involved a female player.
+(Note: Judit Polgár had previously played in World Chess Championships where the title was decided by knockout matches.
+Those championships however involved over a hundred players.)

 The opening ceremony took place on September 27, the matches started on September 28, and the closing ceremony took place on October 16.